 Our Family Vacation Consulting Team will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >

-The Seville Cathedral, the largest Gothic cathedral and the third-largest church in the world, is worth a visit on its own.
+The Seville Cathedral, the largest Gothic cathedral in the world and the third-largest church in the world, is worth a visit on its own.
 The inside is jaw-dropping and your family can spend a long time looking at the gold-plated side chapels, pipe organ, and debating whether or not Christopher Columbus really is buried there.
-But as large and ornate and historically significant it is, it is still just a church and it may not keep kids attention for long.
+But as large and ornate and historically significant as it is, it is still just a church and it may not keep kids’ attention for long.
 That is when it is time to head to the front and follow the signs to the Giralda Tower.

 Every time you pass by the Cathedral or Alcazar, you’ll be approached to take a horse and carriage ride, so just give in and take one.
 Since you’ll spend most of your time exploring Barrio de Santa Cruz by foot, a carriage ride will delight most kids.
 It will also give you a chance to see a bit more of the city, including the impressive Plaza de España.

 Tip: Don’t go during midday when the sun is at its height and be sure to bring along some water.

 One way to beat the heat and enjoy some downtime in the afternoon is to head down to the Guadalquivir River for a river boat cruise.
 You’ll depart from the Tower of Gold (Torre del Oro) and pass by monuments such as the Plaza de España, Real Maestranza Bullring and Triana Bridge.
 You’ll enjoy the breeze off the water and the shade of the covered boat deck.
 If your family would enjoy something more active, consider a bike tour of Seville instead or guided tour of the city.
 Ciao Bambino advisors can assist with a family-friendly guide.